 September 4, 2009

-New Delhi, 18 May 2009. - The elusive leader Vellupillai Prabhakaran, died today at the hands of Sri Lanka Army after 26 years of struggle has been the face of the Tamil Tigers, a body bloodthirsty came to have an aviation itself and patented suicide attacks as a weapon of combat.
+New Delhi, 18 May 2009. - The elusive leader Vellupillai Prabhakaran, died today at the hands of Sri Lanka Army after 26 years of struggle has been the face of the Tamil Tigers, a body bloodthirsty aviation came to have a own and patented suicide attacks as a weapon of combat.

 The inflexible founder of the Liberation Tigers of Tamil Eelam (LTTE) and other guerrilla leaders "are all dead," Efe said a military spokesman, who said that only need to confirm officially the identification of the body.

-Hero to his followers and terrorist for the Government Sri Lankan, Prabhakaran led with an iron fist a guerrilla well trained and disciplined buzzed for decades the Army today claimed to have wiped out what remained of the LTTE, a few hundred men who resisted cornered in less than one square kilometer.
+Hero to his followers and terrorist Sri Lankan government, Prabhakaran led with an iron fist a guerrilla well trained and disciplined to put in check for decades the Army today claimed to have wiped out what remained of the LTTE, a few hundred men who resisted cornered in less than one square kilometer.

 Gone is the time when Prabhakaran came to control two thirds of the costs and one third of the total territory of Sri Lanka.